laravel-ardent/ardent/README.md

 ### Usage outside of Laravel (since [1.1](https://github.com/laravelbook/ardent/tree/v1.1.0))

-If you're willing to use Ardent as a standalone ORM package you're invited to do so by using the following configuration line in your project's boot/startup file (changing the properties according to your database, obviously):
+If you're want to use Ardent as a standalone ORM package you're invited to do so by using the following configuration in your project's boot/startup file (changing the properties according to your database, obviously):

 ```php